chenmc1996/chenmc1996.github.io/_pages/about.md

 I'm mainly interested in deep learning under imperfect label information, including **semi-supervised learning** and **learning with noisy labels**.

+**I am looking for internship opportunities.
+Please let me know if you think I can be a good fit :)**

 <!-- News
 ======